canonical/mir/doc/sphinx/explanation/energy-efficiency.md

 Historically, Mir development has focussed on hardware with limited capabilities for hardware composition.
 However, both the range of hardware for which Mir is considered and the capabilities of "low end" hardware are increasing.
-As a result, Mir has work in progress to exploit additional of hardware composition options where they are available.
+As a result, Mir has work in progress to exploit additional features of hardware composition options where they are available.

-At the time of writing (October 2024) Mir uses hardware composition for cursors (where supported by the GPU hardware) and can, in some usecases, enable "composition bypass" for fullscreen clients.
+Mir currently uses hardware composition for cursors (where supported by the GPU hardware) and can, in some usecases, enable "composition bypass" for fullscreen clients.

 ### Damage tracking

-Damage tracking involves passing information about which parts of buffers have been update.
+Damage tracking involves passing information about which parts of buffers have been updated.
 That can avoid the need to regenerate parts of the display that have not changed.

-At the time of writing (October 2024) Mir has not implemented this optimisation.
+Mir has not implemented this optimisation yet.

 ## Metrics